Camino Culture: The story of As Marias

-As an exercise of made up statistics, I would guesstimate that nearly 99% of pilgrims and visitors to Santiago get a picture taken with the colourful statue of As Marias in the Alameda Park.
+As an exercise of made-up statistics, I would guesstimate that nearly 99% of pilgrims and visitors to Santiago de Compostela get a picture taken with the colourful statue of As Marias in Alameda Park.
 Hands up?
 If you haven’t been to Santiago but you are about to, or planning your trip… mark my words!

 But what is the story behind the statue? and more importantly who were these two ladies?